amehta7/BookNStay/README.md

-# BookNStay - Travel App

-- A MERN stack app :

-From take off to landing and everything in between - book your whole trip with us.
-Best Price Guarantee.
-Great Availability.
-Get Instant Confirmation.
-Read Real Guest Reviews.

-- Built client side app with backend app in addition to Admin dashboard functionality.
+#### BookNStay

+- "BookNStay" is a comprehensive MERN (MongoDB, Express.js, React, Node.js) stack travel application designed to provide users with a seamless and feature-rich platform for planning, booking, and managing their travel experiences.
+- Inspired by the user-friendly functionalities of industry leaders like Booking.com, this application offers a dynamic client-side app coupled with a robust backend and an intuitive admin dashboard for efficient management.

-#### Make sure client(port 3000) and server(port 8800) both are running simultaneously to run this project.
+##### Make sure client(port 3000) and server(port 8800) both are running simultaneously to run this project.

-#### Server - Port : 8800
+##### Server - Port : 8800

 1. Navigate to the server directory
    $ cd api